-- Functional rhinoplasty – The nose is important for breathing and correction involves often addressing the septum, internal and external nasal valves.
+- Functional rhinoplasty (nose job) surgery – The nose is important for breathing and correction involves often addressing the septum, internal and external nasal valves.

 - Cancer reconstruction – Cancer can ravish any facial feature which requires complete removal of cancer followed by plastic surgery facial reconstruction.

 - Tissue expansion – A useful technique that involves placing a temporary implant to stretch the skin, which can then be used to cover a defect.
 One application is for scalp reconstruction.

 - Free flap reconstruction – Closing a large hole in the face may not be possible with a local or regional flap and sometimes requires bringing in tissue from another part of the body using microvascular free flap reconstruction.
 Blood vessels are carefully realigned in the new location.

 - Mohs surgery repair – Smaller skin cancers removed by a dermatologist can be closed in a way that leaves behind little to no sign of the original defect.